derivia/study-notes/notes/WEB.md

 ### Accessible Colors

-Learn how to select colors in such a way that users, including those with visual disabilities, can perceive the content on the page.

 * [ ] [Webaim - Contrast and Color](https://webaim.org/articles/contrast/)
 * [ ] [The A11Y Project - Check contrast](https://a11yproject.com/posts/check-contrast-with-mobile-device/)
 * [ ] [The A11Y Project - What is color contrast?](https://a11yproject.com/posts/what-is-color-contrast/)
 * [ ] [Designing accessible color systems](https://stripe.com/en-dk/blog/accessible-color-systems)

 ### Laws & Policies

-Learn about the governmental policies related to web accessibility.

 * [ ] [W3C - Laws & Policies](https://www.w3.org/WAI/policies/)
 * [ ] [Webaim - Laws around the world](https://webaim.org/articles/laws/world/)